The importance of the depth in a swimming pool

 •

 • The deeper part of the pool, often intended for diving, can range from 2.1 to 3.7 meters or more.
-The exact depth depends on the pool's purpose and whether it is designed for competitive diving.
+The exact depth depends on the pool's purpose and whether it is intended for competitive diving, which requires specific safety standards.

 Pool Types and Their Ideal Depths